-Courts may by en banc order divide into divisions or sections for the purpose of allotting matters within the court's jurisdiction.
+Courts may, by en banc order, divide into divisions or sections for the purpose of allotting matters within the court's jurisdiction.
 Those courts that have done so, and their respective methods for assigning judges to divisions or sections, are indicated in Appendix 2.
+Adopted April 1, 2002, effective April 1, 2002.